 - Require less energy than thicker plate models.

 Thinner models are more likely to crack or warp over time when a lot of frozen food is frequently added to the griddle plate.
-A commercial griddle with a thin plate is best suited for lower-volume applications, while a model with a thick plate should be used for high-volume operations.
+A commercial griddle with a thin plate is best suited for lower-volume applications, while a flat-top grill with a thick plate should be used for high-volume operations.
 A thicker plate will hold up longer and resist warping and damage better than a thinner one.

 Choosing the Best Griddle Plate Surface

 Another important detail to consider is what the griddle plate is made of.
 Most models are either made of steel or chrome-plated steel.
 Steel griddle plates are:

 - Easier to clean.

 Over time, steel plates can discolor which does not affect cooking ability, and should not be a cause for concern.
 Some cooks prefer chrome-plated steel because it distributes heat more evenly, and food is less likely to stick to it than to steel alone.
 This makes it easier to clean.
 However, chrome-plated models are more expensive than others.